 Definitions

-Generation Resource, ESR, or Controllable Load Resource Base Load = maximum rated capability (this value is not reduced for temporary output limitations of the Generation Resource, ESR, or Controllable Load Resource due to auxiliary equipment outages, weather conditions, or fuel limitations, it is the “nameplate” rating of the Generation Resource, ESR, or Controllable Load Resource).
-For the IRR, the Base Load for purposes of this test shall be the Real-Time telemetered High Sustained Limit (HSL) (MW) of the IRR at the time of the FME.
+Generation Resource, ESR, or CLR Base Load = MDRR (this value is not reduced for temporary output limitations of the Generation Resource, ESR, or CLR due to auxiliary equipment outages, weather conditions, or fuel limitations, it is the “nameplate” rating of the Generation Resource, ESR, or CLR).
+For the IRR, the Base Load for purposes of this test shall be their MDRR.
 The IRR shall use only a FME in which the IRR’s HSL is greater than 50% of the IRR’s total design output capability.

 HISTORICAL GENERATION RESOURCE, Energy Storage Resource, OR CONTROLLABLE LOAD RESOURCE FREQUENCY RESPONSE TEST FORM